-What happened next?
-RUTracker ran a forum discussion asking for proposal for alternative site domains.
-The result – an announcement that they are ready to hop across 100 domains.To counter, Roskomnadzor has made an announcement it plans to begin to block the “mirror” sites.
+RuTracker ran a forum discussion asking for a proposal for alternative site domains.
+This resulted in an announcement that they are ready to hop across 100 domains.To counter, Roskomnadzor announced plans to begin to blocking the “mirror” sites.

 Clearly not – as illustrated by former president Medvedev downloading the latest bootleg copy of “the Reverant” on his iPad during the meeting with the Communication Minister Nikolai Nikiforov.

 VPNs are great for accessing your usual sites while you're travelling.
-They help you bypass geo-restrictions and change your virtual location by changing your true geographical location.
+They help you bypass geo-restrictions, and unblock websites by changing your true geographical location.
 They do this by masking your IP address with the IP address of a VPN server.
 So when the download site looks at your IP, it will see the IP of the VPN server you are using the internet through and not your true IP.

 A good option for downloading is SOCKS5 Proxy.
 You can find full instructions in our guide.